← Back to Stories

 ABC News

-• A class action lawsuit involving over 100 AFL players is being led by lawyer Michel Margalit over long-term brain injury risks.
+• A class action lawsuit involving over 100 AFL players is being led by lawyer Michel Margalit, alleging players were not informed of long-term concussion risks.

 The Guardian

-• The article highlights a disconnect between the AFL and country/suburban football clubs.
+• The article references a growing disconnect between AFL and country/suburban clubs, with many operating on a 'thin line'.

 Source Articles